oubino/locpix_points/labnotes.md

 ### ToDo

+K-fold
+    - k_fold script
+    - 5. Remove all files from process apart from if there is a pre-filter file - check this as this file can tell us the k fold split without having to save it ourselves

+Add in test to process and train
+Update ReadME for process/train and k-fold

 Important
     - Implement leave one out cross validation - Needs to consider the different splits - script which wraps process + train + performane evaluate to do for 5-fold - create the 5 splits- pass as arugments to process which then saves as processed/fold/train, processed/fold/val, processed/fold/test after each fold clean up but keep model and splits